 Included in the resort fee are daily breakfasts, a welcome drink, mountain bikes, daily yoga, archery, afternoon hot chocolate and access to nature trails.
 Over the festive season (from 20 December to 4 January) a two-night minimum stay is required.

 Sit back and let the wildlife come to you.
 The groundskeepers planted purple verbena flowers around each cabin’s viewing deck to lure hummingbirds.
 Keen eyes can also spot wild pheasants, sparrows, blue tanagers and, possibly, the iridescent, long-tailed quetzal.

 At the hotel

-Gardens, spa, private nature reserve, library of books and DVDS, free WiFi in the restaurant and TV room.
+Gardens, spa, private nature reserve, library of books, free WiFi in the restaurant and bar.
 In rooms: iPod dock, outdoor whirlpool tub, minibar, viewing deck with rocking chairs, and bath products by Costa Rican line Aromas para el Alma.
 Villas have LCD TVs too.

 Our favourite rooms